minherz/copyright-inserter/README.md

   - "MIT `mit`" for MIT license
   - "MPL 2 `mpl2`" for Mozilla Public License version 2
   - "User defined `user`" for a license text that is provided by a user
-* `copyrightInserter.year`: a string describing the copyright year.
+- `copyrightInserter.year`: a four digit copyright year or an empty string.
+If the string is empty, the current year will be used.
 Default value is empty string.
-If the string is empty, the current year will be used.
-* `copyrightInserter.useLineComment`: a boolean flag to describe selection between block and line comments.
+- `copyrightInserter.useLineComment`: a boolean flag to describe selection between block and line comments.
 Default is `false`.
-* `copyrightInserter.userText`:
+- `copyrightInserter.userText`: A text of the user-defined license.
+It should use placeholders `${holder}` to include the copyright holder and `${year}` to include the copyright year.
+The maximum length is 2048 symbols.
+The `copyrightInserter.license` should be set to `user` in order to use the user-defined text for the license.

 ## Known Issues